benjimuziqsings/SingAlongKaraoke/README.md

 No service account keys or manual configuration files are needed for production deployment.

-## Local Development Setup

-To run this application on your local machine for development, you will need to authenticate to Firebase.

-1.  **Create a Firebase Project:** If you haven't already, create a project in the [Firebase Console](https://console.firebase.google.com/).
-The necessary configuration to connect your app is already handled by Firebase App Hosting.

-2.  **Log in with the Firebase CLI:** To give your local app the credentials it needs, you will authenticate using the Firebase Command Line Interface (CLI).
-    *   Install the Firebase CLI by following the instructions [here](https://firebase.google.com/docs/cli#install).
-    *   Log in to your Google account by running:
-        ```bash
-        firebase login
-        ```

-3.  **Run the Application:** Once you are logged in, you can start the local development server:
-    ```bash
-    npm run dev
-    ```
-    The application will now run locally and connect to your Firebase project using your CLI credentials.

 ## Configuring Sign-In Methods

-To enable users to sign in with Google and Facebook, you must configure these providers in the Firebase Console.
+To enable users to sign in with Google, you must configure this provider in the Firebase Console.

 ### Enable Google Sign-In